thomasmarsh/nego/doc/QUESTIONS.md

 # Questions about Nego Rules

-Territory capture rules in Nego are underspecified.
+The game rules of Nego, especially concerning territory capture, are underspecified.

+## Territory Capture

 The instructions are limited to the following statements:

 > When your NEKOs surround an area, it becomes your territory, and your opponent can't place pieces there anymore.

 > Up to two ends of the board can be used as edges of territory.

 > If you capture any spaces with your opponent's pieces inside them, they are removed from the board and can be played again later.
 However, Boss NEKO cannot be removed.

 > If you capture spaces that contain or overlap with your opponents territory, you'll capture all the empty squares, but your opponent will still keep the territory they've already captured.

 This leaves open some questions and we address how those are handled here.
 Apparently territory and safety are not dictated by liberties as in go.